 Financial instruments that potentially subject the Company to concentrations in credit risk consist of cash, cash equivalents, and marketable securities.
-At December 31, 2012, the Company's \$4.4 million of marketable securities are comprised of insured certificates of deposit at banking institutions in the United States of America.
+At December 31, 2013 and 2012, the Company's \$0 and \$4.4 million, respectively, of marketable securities are comprised of insured certificates of deposit at banking institutions in the USA.

 The Company's cash and cash equivalents, at times, may exceed federally insured limits.
+The Company's cash and cash equivalents are deposited primarily in banking institutions with global operations.
 The Company has not experienced any losses in such accounts.
 The Company believes it is not exposed to any significant credit risk on cash and cash equivalents.